 Successfully implementing our idea is non-trivial.
 We first empirically study the feasibility of detecting periods from the fluorescent lighting.
 Starting from static deployment in the laboratory, our measurements validate that the fluorescent lighting is able to serve as a viable reference for time calibration.
-We then propose the Fluorescent LIGHTing (FLIGHT) approach for achieving a lowpower and accurate clock calibration.
+We then propose the Fluorescent LIGHTing (FLIGHT) approach for achieving a low-power and accurate clock calibration.
 FLIGHT can intelligently extract the period information from the fluorescent light in both static and dynamic environments.
-In addition, to achieve a lightweight FLIGHT implementation, we address a sequence of practical issues including responsive light sensor sampling, period detection with interference from other light sources, etc. To evaluate our design, we implement FLIGHT in TelosB motes and conduct extensive experiments using a 12-node test-bed in the laboratory and further with mobility across the university main academic building of over $20,000m^2$.
+In addition, to achieve a lightweight FLIGHT implementation, we address a sequence of practical issues including responsive light sensor sampling, period detection with interference from other light sources, etc. To evaluate our design, we implement FLIGHT in TelosB motes and conduct extensive experiments using a 12-node test-bed in the laboratory and further with mobility across the university main academic building of over $20,000m^2$ .
 The results demonstrate that FLIGHT can achieve tightly synchronized time with low energy consumption.
+On the other hand, for the context recognition, we leverage the periodical pattern and the intensity of fluorescent lighting.
+A lightweight solution is achieved for a variety of embedded devices.
+We validate the design from 200 different sites in our campus.
+The results show that our solution can approach up to 95% detection accuracy.

 The rest of this paper is organized as follows: In Section 2, we introduce the preliminary information and perform a measurement study.
 The architecture and the design detail of FLIGHT are given in Sections 3 and 4, respectively.
 In Section 5, we evaluate FLIGHT's performance through extensive experiments.
-In Section 6, we introduce the limitations and future works of this paper.
+The context recognition design is introduced in Section 6.
 Related works are reviewed in Section 7 and we conclude this paper in Section 8.

-2. PRELIMINARY
+2 PRELIMINARY

-In this section, we introduce preliminary concepts of this paper.
-We first discuss the clock calibration problem that this paper studies and compare it with the traditional clock synchronization problem.
-We then detail the target applications for clock calibration.
+In this section, we first discuss the clock calibration problem that this paper studies and compare it with the traditional clock synchronization problem.
+We then detail the target applications for clock calibration and context recognition.
 We illustrate the principle of fluorescent lighting and present our initial empirical measurement study that motivates this work.
-To facilitate the discussions, we tabulate key notations in Table 1.